Pompeo urges end to 'tyranny' of Venezuela's Maduro

 "We must put an end to Maduro's tyranny which harms Venezuela's citizens and has an impact on the entire region," said Pompeo after meeting Colombia President Ivan Duque in Bogota.

-The secretary of state, who arrived in Colombia on Monday morning at the start of a Latin American tour, praised his host Duque for providing support for Venezuelans who "are rejecting authoritarianism and demanding freedom."
+Pompeo, who arrived in Colombia on Monday morning at the start of a tour of Latin America and the Caribbean, praised his host Duque for providing support for Venezuelans who "are rejecting authoritarianism and demanding freedom."

-Pompeo said he held talks with Duque in which "the top of the agenda (was) the enormous humanitarian crisis in Venezuela caused by the Maduro regime."
+Pompeo said he and Duque discussed "the enormous humanitarian crisis in Venezuela caused by the Maduro regime."

-Nearly four million people have fled Venezuela since the start of 2016, according to the United Nations with those left behind facing shortages of basic necessities such as food and medicines.
+More than 4.6 million people have fled Venezuela due to the ongoing economic and political crises, according to the United Nations with those left behind facing shortages of food and medicines.

 Power blackouts are frequent while salaries and savings have been made virtually worthless by the highest inflation in the world.